 Generally, PPE is seen when there are hazardous substances in use, and there is a regulation in place for the control hazardous substances.
 This is the Control of Substances Hazardous to Health 2002, also known as COSHH.
 It requires that the employers control the use, storage and transport of any substance that could be harmful to the health of employees.

 Should your business have equipment that is used in the workspace, there are regulations that covers this.
-The Provision and Use of Work Equipment Regulations 1998, known as PUWER, places responsibilities on businesses and organizations to ensure any equipment provided or used is suitable, safe and maintained, and that the users are properly training or supervised and emergency measures, such as signage and emergency stop buttons are in place.
+The Provision and Use of Work Equipment Regulations 1998, known as PUWER, places responsibilities on businesses and organisations to ensure any equipment provided or used is suitable, safe and maintained, and that the users are properly training or supervised and emergency measures, such as signage and emergency stop buttons are in place.

 These are some of the regulatory requirements that must be met in the workspace, so it is important that all legal requirements are interpreted correctly, implemented fully, and maintained.
 Also remember, legislation can change, so it is critical that this is monitored, and any changes are incorporated into your management process, and employees are made aware of those changes and what they entail.